GotthardtZ/lpaq2g-ibach/README.md

 # lpaq2g-ibach file compressor: a GDCC 2023 submission for Task 7 ("Compression of Mixed Data")

 This is the source code of my Task 7 submission for [GDCC (Global Data Compression Competition) 2023](https://gdcc.tech/).

-See also the very similar [lpaq2g-wiese](https://github.com/GotthardtZ/lpaq2g-wiese) compressor which was submitted for Task 5.
+See also the very similar [lpaq2g-wiese](https://github.com/GotthardtZ/lpaq2g-wiese) compressor which was submitted for Task 5 ("Compression of Qualitative Data").

 # The Name

 The first part of the name 'lpaq2g-ibach' originates from one of its predecessor, lpaq2, with a suffix 'g' which stands for  'GDCC'.

 As a tradition in GDCC, submitted compressors have fantasy names.
-For task 7, I chose 'Ibach' and for Task 5 I chose 'Wiese' which are the names of two small rivers in Switzerland near my home.
+For task 7 I chose 'Ibach' and for Task 5 I chose 'Wiese' which are the names of two small rivers in Switzerland near my home.

 # What's included?
 - C++ Source code